ronv3/data-eng-group12/README.md

-# Accommodation Analytics — Star Schema (Project 1)
+# Accommodation Analytics: Data Eng course project

 Short repo to accompany the Report.pdf.
 It contains a minimal star schema, a few example inserts (optional), and demo SQL answering the business questions.